input-output-hk/partner-chains-smart-contracts/docs/README.md

   { sidechainParams :: SidechainParams
   , merkleRoot :: BuiltinByteString
   , threshold :: Integer
-  , committeeSignatures :: [(PubKey, Maybe[BuiltinByteString])] -- Public keys of all committee members with their correspoing signatures
+  , committeeSignatures :: [(PubKey, Maybe BuiltinByteString)] -- Public keys of all committee members with their corresponding signatures
   }
 ```